yogavanan/linkedlist/design_patterns/README.md

 #### Builder
 	Separate the construction of a complex object from its representation so that the same construction processes can create different representations.

+	Builder VS Abstract factory
+		- Builder focuses on contructing Complex object step by step.
+But abstract factory emphasis is on families of product objects (Simple or complex)
+		- Builder returns the product as final step, but Abstract factory the product is returned immediately

 #### Factory Method
 	Define an interface for creating an object, but let the subclasses decide which class to instantiate.
 Factory Method lets a class defer instantiation to subclasses.